 Road frames: In-Depth

 The frame is the heart of any road bike, and improvements in technology and materials mean that excellent quality frames are available to riders even at the budget end of the market.
-The most common materials used are aluminium, carbon fibre, steel and titanium.

 • Aluminium: Relatively inexpensive to manufacture, aluminium frames are found on many bikes in the low- to mid-range sectors of the market and offer reasonable performance at a good price.
 Lightweight, strong and stiff, aluminium is however sometimes percieved to be a harsher ride than carbon fibre – although any difference between top-end alu frames and lower-end carbon are minimal, and plenty of experienced riders prefer an alu steed.